 To find out more about Connection Floating Support, visit their website.

 If you live in one of our sheltered schemes, you will be able to access the Telecare service, an alarm service that covers the whole county.
-They provide 24 hour care, in the form of a pendant/bracelet alarm that you can press in order to contact the Centra support team, who run the Telecare service.
+This provides 24 hour cover, in the form of a pendant/bracelet alarm that you can press in order to contact the Centra support team, who run the Telecare service.
 The alarm will be connected to your landline, meaning that once you press your alarm button you will be able to talk to one of Centra's trained professionals who will be able to assist you when you feel vulnerable, at-risk or simply want reassurance.